 Look for “wick backs”

 Finally, something that can easily be missed on a chart.

 The market will often “wick back” immediately to test a zone.
 When that occurs, drill down to a lower timeframe.
 You may find the zone has already been tested or the move away from the zone was too slow and hence not as strong as you first thought.

-If you would like to learn more about my strategy include advanced supply & demand concepts, how the smart money manipulates the market, and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies, head on over to my Udemy course.
-Visitors from my website will receive a 10% discount via this link: https://www.udemy.com/professional-trading-with-institutional-supply-demand/?couponCode=WEB_CMN_MTK_10_2
+Head on over to my course page here and learn the full strategy, including advanced supply & demand concepts, market structure, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies.